raidsrc/landing/README.md

 # landing

-this is the subdomain of my site which i direct everyone to. it's like a linktree but better because i coded it myself. or worse because it took hella long and i don't know how to design webpages.
+i put a link to this subdomain of my site in all my bios and profiles and whatnot. this is the page i show to the internet. it's like a linktree but better because i coded it myself. or worse because it took hella long and i don't know how to design webpages.